 Before you go straight from sweat to steam, take a beat.
 Wait about 15 minutes after the main part of your workout ends to give your body time to cool down, Dr. Sharma says.
 He suggests doing some low-intensity stretches and re-hydrating to give your body time to get back to its resting temperature and heart rate.

 But still, not everyone has all this time.
 Which leads us to the question, "What do I do if I have to run ASAP?"
-In those instances, rely on body wipes, wash your hands with warm water and soap, swipe on deodorant and change into some fresh clothes.
-Then, make sure to scrub up within 12 to 24 hours.
+In those instances, rely on body wipes, wash your hands with warm water and soap, and swipe on deodorant.
+Alternatively, you can rinse off your body with a wet towel and dry off with a clean, dry towel.
+Most important, change into some fresh clothes as soon as possible.
+Getting out of your wet, sweaty workout clothes can be just as important as showering.
+Whatever temporary cleanup method you use right after your workout, be sure to hit the shower within 12 to 24 hours.